mattdesl/tendril-webtoy-blog-post/blog-post.md

 ### Structure

-I define each plant with a "start" point (e.g. an edge of the screen) and "end" point (e.g. somewhere closer to the center of the screen).
-Then, a control point is placed somewhere slightly off the center line between the two points, to give the impression of a bending plant stem.
+I define each plant with a "start" point (e.g. at the edge of the screen) and "end" point (e.g. somewhere closer to the center of the screen).
+Then, a control point is placed somewhere slightly off the center line between the two points, giving the impression of a bending plant stem.

 <center><img src="https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/p1.jpg" width="50%" /></center>